SaschaKP/esphome-midea-direct/README.md

 # Midea Direct
-ESPHome component re-written for ESP IDF, converted from dudanov MideaUART.
+ESPHome component re-written for ESP IDF, converted from dudanov MideaUART to be used with ESP32 C6 MINI (WT0132C6-S5).

 Control is possible with a custom dongle.
 You can make it yourself according to my repo: [HERE](https://github.com/SaschaKP/midea-dongle).